someoneinjd/bitflags/README.md

 * `operator^`
 * `operator~`

+> [!NOTE]
-**Note: Note: All of the flag operations described in the rest of README can be implemented using these operators, they will be omitted for brevity.**
+> All of the flag operations described in the rest of README can be implemented using these operators, they will be omitted for brevity.

 ### Check if a specific flag is set